fan1dy/fan1dy.github.io/_pages/about.md

 **Welcome!**

 I am a third-year PhD student at [Machine Learning and Optimization Lab](https://www.epfl.ch/labs/mlo/), EPFL, supervised by Prof. Martin Jaggi.
+Prior to my PhD, I worked briefly as a Machine Learning Engineer in a start-up.
 My research interests are to develop algorithms for effecient and collaborative machine learning, through the lens of optimization, social science and game theory.

 Currently, I am looking into the following topics:
 - Using algorithmic insights to improve LLMs: privacy concerns, data selection, efficient training etc.